iliapopov17/NGS-Handbook/docs/index.md

 </figure>

 Welcome to the handbook on NGS data analysis!<br>
 Once this was the library of manuals I used in work.
-Then I decided to deploy a website to make it more convenient for me to use.
+Then I decided to deploy a website to make it more convenient to use.
 The best part of it that now anyone can use it too!
 Please enjoy!<br>

 ----------------------------------------------